GIANTS Studio Modding Tool for FS25

 Starting the Game

 GIANT Studio successfully set up a sample mod for us.
-Before doing the next steps, let’s first test if the mod successfully loads in the game.
+Before proceeding, let’s first test whether the mod successfully loads in the game.

-To launch the game, navigate to the Toolbar and click the Start button which is indicated by the icon in image below.
+To launch the game, navigate to the Toolbar and click the Start button, indicated by the icon in the image below.
 Alternatively, you can use the Start without Debugging option from the Debug application menu for a faster startup time.
 Farming Simulator should launch automatically and present you with the main menu.
 If you launched the game without debugging, you must press F10 to connect the GIANTS Studio to the game; you should see the IDE connected in the Output tab.

-Once on the game’s main menu, go to Options ➤ Display Settings and select the Windowed Mode.
+Once on the game’s main menu, go to Options > Display Settings and select the Windowed Mode.
 When you debug your program in the next section, the application will halt processes, preventing you from switching applications if the application is in fullscreen mode.
 Next, return to the main menu and select Career, pick an empty save slot, and then select any difficulty and any map.
-Once you have selected a map, click Continue and you will be able to select the mod(s) you would like to run in your game as seen in the image below.
+Once you have selected a map, click Continue, and you can select the mod(s) you would like to run in your game, as seen in the image below.
 If this menu does not appear, make sure you have placed your Mod Directory folder in the correct location under

 the mods folder of the Farming Simulator game directory.
 Additionally, you can look in the log.txt file or Output tab and check if your mod is listed in an Available mod: (Hash: a random md5 hash) (Version: 1.0.0.0) myMod format.

 With your mod selected, click Start.
 Any output from your program should be directed to the Output window.
-As we haven’t changed anything to the helloWorld.lua yet, you should find a single line “Hello world” in the Output window.
+We haven’t changed anything about the helloWorld.lua yet, you should find a single line, “Hello world,” in the Output window.